ARM-software/astc-encoder/Docs/Encoding.md

 the `-normal` command line option.
 If you wish to use a different pair of components you can specify a custom swizzle after setting the `-normal` parameter.
-For example, to match BC5n component ordering use `-normal -esw gggr` for compression and `-normmal -dsw arz1` for decompression.
+For example, to match BC5n component ordering use `-normal -esw gggr` for compression and `-normal -dsw arz1` for decompression.

 ## Encoding sRGB data